rancher/fleet-docs/docs/ref-crds.md

 #### ClusterRegistration

-ClusterRegistration is used internally by fleet and should not be used directly.
+ClusterRegistration is used internally by Fleet and should not be used directly.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |